anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 # Code of Conduct

-This document contains a set of rules outlining the norms, rules, and responsibilities or proper practices of the community.
+This document contains a set of rules outlining the community's norms, rules, and responsibilities or proper practices.
 All the members of the community must pay attention to this document while developing any kind of application for the community.

-This document contains only `C#` rules, because the community will start developing with that programming language.
+This document contains only `C#` rules because the community will start developing with that programming language.

 ## Readability